edsu/inkdroid.org/_drafts/white-dudes-giving-speeches.md

 Thank you for inviting me here today to be with you all here at MARAC.
 I'll admit that I'm more than a bit nervous to be up here.
 I normally apologize for being a software developer right about now.
 But I'm not going to do that today...although I guess I just did.
 I'm not paying software developers any compliments by using them as a scapegoat for my public presentation skills.
 And the truth is that I've seen plenty of software developers give moving and inspiring talks.

-The reason why I'm a bit more nervous today than usual is because you are *archivists*.
+So the reason why I'm a bit more nervous today than usual is because you are *archivists*.
 I don't need to [#askanarchivist] to know that you think differently about things, in subtle and profound ways.
 To paraphrase Orwell: You work in the present to shape what we know about the past, in order to help create our future.
 You are a bunch of time travelers.
 How do you decide what to hold on to, and what to let go of?
 How do you care for this material?
 How do you let people know about it?
 You do this for organizations, communities and collectively for entire cultures.
 I want to pause a moment to thank you for your work.
 You should applaud yourselves.
+Seriously, you deserve it. *Thunderous applause*.

 My Twitter profile used to say I was a "hacker for libraries".
 I changed it a few years ago to "pragmatist, archivist and humanist".
 But the reality is that